 As a general tip, check out reviews on your contractor before contracting them to do your renovations –it’s easy enough to ask on social media or on forums such as Renotalk.
 Owners of HDB flats can also consult HDB’s list of registered renovation contractors just to make sure they’re legit.

 3. Unusual Situations Where Personal Loan Promotions Beat Renovation Loan Rates

 Sometimes personal loans come with promotions, such as 0% interest for six months.
-If you feel you can fully pay for the renovations in that time (and can borrow a sufficient amount), you may want to use the personal loan instead.
-However, do be sure to pay it off on time, or else the higher interest rate could mean paying more than a renovation loan.
+If you feel you can fully pay for the renovations in that time (and can borrow a sufficient amount), you may want to use a personal loan instead.
+However, do be sure to pay it off on time, as the higher interest rate could mean paying more than a renovation loan.

 You can compare and apply for different personal loans at SingSaver to ensure that you always get the best rate.